maxl0rd/duckbone-beta/README.md

 - Rendering errors are shown in development mode, but trigger server errors in production
 - Pagination is compatible with either will_paginate or Kaminari

-### Modules
+### Modularity

-Duckbone is carefully modularized, so that the developer may utilize only those extensions that he finds useful in his work.
+Even though you will typically start building your app with the provided `Model`, `Collection` and `View` classes, Duckbone is carefully modularized, so you can strip your classes to down to the bare minimum.
 Each module is encapsulated in a mixin that is intended to be added to a Model, Collection, or View, and adds a small set of additional functionality.
-The developer is free to mix in those modules where they are needed, or create his own set of abstract classes that include Duckbone functionality.
+You're free to mix in those modules where they are needed, or create your own set of abstract classes that include Duckbone functionality.

 A Duckbone module is mixed into a class with the method `Duckbone.include`.
 This method copies all of the mixin's properties over to the new class, and also executes a Ruby-style "included" callback that can add conditional functionality to the object.
 Usually, the mixin will be used to extend a class prototype.
 For example: